Codeception/Codeception/docs/modules/MongoDb.md

 - clean database
 - system collection system.users should contain the user which will be authenticated while script performs DB operations

-Connection is done by MongoDb driver, which is stored in Codeception\Util\Driver namespace.
+Connection is done by MongoDb driver, which is stored in Codeception\Lib\Driver namespace.
 Check out the driver if you get problems loading dumps and cleaning databases.

 ## Status